semgrep/semgrep-docs/docs/kb/integrations/defect-dojo-integration.md

 ## Integrating Semgrep and DefectDojo in a CI pipeline

-To prevent tampering at any point of delivery, it is crucial to integrate security scans and dump results to DefectDojo in the **same pipeline or CI job**.
+To prevent tampering of findings at any point of delivery, it is crucial to integrate importing of scan results to DefectDojo in the **same pipeline or CI job** as the scan itself.
 The following is an example of a GitLab job importing Semgrep findings to DefectDojo:

 ```